camunda/sap-btp-plugin/README.md

 # in / of the proj
 $> cf login ...

+# optional if uaa instance has already been created
 $> cf cs xsuaa application uaa-hybrid-instance -c xs-security.json

 $> cds bind -2 uaa-hybrid-instance # auto-creates a service key
 # ... creates .cdsrc-private.json